Fiction | Poetry | Nonfiction

 In the heart of a storm lies a secret worth its fury.

-Off the shores of the coastal village called Revna in the world of Sanjharra stands the Black Eyrie, an ancient griffin rider haven now abandoned and encircled by endless storms for decades.
+Off the shores of the coastal village called Revna in the land of Sanjharra stands the Black Eyrie, an ancient griffin rider haven now abandoned and encircled by endless storms for decades.
 When rampant supernatural attacks threaten Revna's people, mages Aysha and Vel are summoned in secret to navigate the Eyrie's deadly waters.
 As descendants of the griffin riders of old, only they can reopen this lost citadel.
 Their quest: to reinforce its deteriorating magical wards and retrieve the last of the ithilin—sacred bands that unite griffin and rider as one.

 But deeper mysteries await within the shadowed stronghold.
 As Aysha and Vel uncover the Eyrie's secrets, they find themselves ensnared in layers of betrayal and deception.
-With sinister forces rising in the Eastern Empire of Torryn, failure could not only doom Revna but unleash an even greater peril throughout the land.
+With sinister forces rising in the Eastern Empire of Skaldrath, failure could not only doom Revna but unleash an even darker peril throughout the land.
 Evoking the rich narratives of Octavia Butler, N.K.
 Jemisin, and Neon Yang, and the gritty action of Ryan Cahill and Evan Winter—this afrofuturist tale invites fantasy fans into a new world rife with enchantment and peril alike.

-The Black Eyrie: A Griffin Mage Prequel
+Return to The Black Eyrie: A Griffin Mage Prequel

 Pacific Splendor: Stories